iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 In this section we demonstrate some less simple examples of using Qiskit on IQM and its interoperability with various tools available in Qiskit.

-It is possible to run multiple circuits at once, as a batch.
-In many scenarios this is more time efficient than running the circuits one by one.
-For batch execution there are some restriction that we shall keep in mind, namely all circuits have to measure the same qubits, and all circuits will be executed for the same number of shots.
+It is possible to submit multiple circuits to be executed, as a batch.
+In many cases this is more time efficient than running the circuits one by one.
+Batch execution has some restrictions: all the circuits must measure the same qubits, and be executed for the same number of shots.
 For starters, let's construct two circuits preparing and measuring different Bell states:

 .. code-block:: python